 Two of those parties support Quebec independence: PQ, which holds centre and centre-left views, and QS, to the left of PQ bringing together sectors ranging from the social democrats to the communists, with an important place for green and feminist politics.
 PLQ is a federalist, liberal party that holds centre and centre-right views.
 CAQ is a centre-right, non pro-independence, Quebec nationalist party.
 In the national axis, it is located between PQ and PLQ.

 Prime minister: François Legault, CAQ (since 2018)

 Distribution of seats in the National Assembly (October 2018 election).
 125 members:

 Québec Solidaire (QS) - 10

-* CAQ won 74 seats at the October 2018 election plus one more at the December 2018 Roberval by-election and the December 2019 Jean-Talon by-election after the resignation of the two PLQ's MNAs of those ridings.
+* CAQ won 74 seats at the October 2018 election plus 2 more at the December 2018 Roberval by-election and the December 2019 Jean-Talon by-election after the resignation of the two PLQ's MNAs of those ridings.
 CAQ lost 1 seat afterwards (see below).